LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 The class examples and the textbook are based on using the Windows operating system for development, but you may alternatively use Mac OS or Linux.

 We will be using [Visual Studio 2019, Community Edition](https://visualstudio.microsoft.com/vs/community/), which is available as a free download.
-You may alternatively use the Visual Studio 2019, Enterprise Edition which is free through Azure Dev Tools for Teaching (see below).
+You may alternatively use the Visual Studio 2019, Enterprise Edition which is available at no cost to students (see below).

 The version of the .NET framework we will be using is [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
 You will need to download the latest version of the SDK for your platform (Windows, Mac, or Linux).